 He walks the talk - he'll genuinely praise his employees, Mordecai and Rigby included, when he feels they've done a good job.
 The ending of the episode "Grave Sights" is a good example of this.

 He's also fairly nice to Skips (who is hard-working) and Pops.
 He's also a bit strict with Muscle Man, but that's more because he's obnoxious (although he normally does his work).

 Never My Fault: When his car ends up missing and the cops don't do anything to help him, he resorts to hiring a bounty hunter from the future to find the perpetrators and his car.
 It turns out, however, that the perpetrators were Mordecai and Rigby, who secretly took it for repairs after breaking the windshield of his car.
 To make matters worse, as part of the terms, the bounty hunterwas allowed to do as he wished when he found the thieves, regardless of the outcome, which in this case did not necessitate such a thing by any measure as the car had been returned good as new.
 In the meantime, the bounty hunter ends up wrecking the house in pursuit of Mordecai and Rigby.
 Even after Benson called him off, the bounty hunter ends up accidentally destroying the car.
-And yet, Benson has the nerve to stick Mordecai and Rigby with the tab even though it was his idea to send in the bounty hunter in the first place.
-While this whole mess would have never happened if Mordecai and Rigby just told Benson that they damaged his windshield in the first place, Benson deserves some of the blame for hiring the bounty hunter and since Mordecai and Rigby managed to fix it before said bounty hunter came in and ruined everything.
+Benson sticks Mordecai and Rigby with the tab even though it was his idea to send in the bounty hunter in the first place.
+Then again, this whole mess would have never happened if Mordecai and Rigby just told Benson that they damaged his windshield or that they took his car in the first place.

 No Indoor Voice: If you get him really mad, of course.
 "Think Positive" made it loud enough to make Mordecai and Rigby go deaf!